UniversalDependencies/docs/treebanks/et_ewt/index.md

 ## Description

 UD EWT treebank consists of different genres of new media.
-The treebank contains 3,157 trees, 43,084 tokens.
+The treebank contains 4,493 trees, 56,399 tokens.

-Estonian Web Treebank UD v2.6 consists of two parts.
+Estonian Web Treebank UD v2.7 consists of three parts.
 Its older part (1,662 trees, v2.4) is a converted version of the Estonian Web Treebank (EWT), originally annotated in the Constraint Grammar (CG) annotation scheme, and consisting of different genres of new media.
-The newer part (1,495 trees, v2.6) consists of internet forum texts and has been annotated using [Stanza parser](https://stanfordnlp.github.io/stanza/), followed by manual post-editing.
+The second part (1,495 trees, v2.6) consists of internet forum texts and has been annotated using [Stanza parser](https://stanfordnlp.github.io/stanza/), followed by manual post-editing.
+The third part (v2.7) has been annnotated in the same way.
+It consists of users' feedbacks to news about Covid19 pandemic in March 2020 (~9,400 tokens).

-The treebank consists of 3,157 trees, 43,084 tokens.
+The treebank consists of 4,493 trees, 56,399 tokens.
 As for enhanced dependencies, the empty nodes for missing predicates have been added, but there are no other types of enhanced dependencies in this version.

-The treebank has been divided to train, test and dev parts as 21,795; 13133 and 8156 tokens respectively.
+The treebank has been divided to train, test and dev parts as 34,287; 13,156 and 8,956 tokens respectively.

 The treebank covers unedited new media texts.